beckyetroy/AgileSPCA1/README.md

 + New MUI Components rating, carousel, autocomplete

 ## Automated Tests.
-+ cypress/e2e/base_movie.cy.js - tests the rendering, display, and navigation of
++ cypress/e2e/base_movie.cy.js - tests the rendering, display, and navigation of the Movie Details Page, the Review Details Page / List view, the Cast List Page, the Crew List Page, and the Person Details Page.
-+ cypress/e2e/filtering.cy.js
++ cypress/e2e/base_movies.cy.js - tests the rendering, display, and navigation of the Discover Movies page, the Favourites Page, the Upcoming Movies Page, the Must Watch Page, and the Trending Page.
++ cypress/e2e/favorites.cy.js - tests the full functionality of the favorites feature.
++ cypress/e2e/filtering_movies.cy.js - tests the full functionality of filtering through the Discover Movies page, the Favourites
+Page, the Upcoming Movies page, the Must Watch page, and the Trending Movies Page.
++ cypress/e2e/filtering_people.cy.js - tests the full functionality of filtering through the Cast List page and the Crew List page.
++ cypress/e2e/mustwatch.cy.js - tests the full functionality of the favorites feature.
++ cypress/e2e/pagination.cy.js - tests the full functionality of the pagination feature on the Discover Movies page, the Upcoming Movies page, the Trending Movies Pag, the Cast List page, and the Crew List page.
++ cypress/e2e/sorting_movies.cy.js - tests the full functionality of sorting movies on the Discover Movies page, the Favourites
+Page, the Upcoming Movies page, the Must Watch page, and the Trending Movies Page.
++ cypress/e2e/sorting_people.cy.js - tests the full functionality of sorting movies on the Cast List page and the Crew List page.

 ### Best test cases.

-[ State the pathnames of the __two__ (only) test file that best represents your knowledge and understanding of Cypress testing code.]
+Below lists the pathnames of the two test files I feel best represent my knowledge and understanding of Cypress testing code.
+I chose these as they particularly demonstrate Error/Exception handling, nested test case structure, and thorough functionality.

-e.g.
-+ cypress/e2e/filtering.cy.js
++ cypress/e2e/filtering_movies.cy.js
-+ cypress/e2e/favourites.cy.js
++ cypress/e2e/mustwatch.cy.js

-### Cypress Custom commands (if relevant).
+### Cypress Custom commands.

-[ Specify the test file(s) that use a custom Cypress command(s) that you implemented.]
+The following files make use of Cypress custom commands:

 e.g.
 + cypress/e2e/filtering.cy.js